ruamel/ordereddict/README.rst

 | This version was never released.
 While testing it I was far in writing
 | an email to comp.lang.python about why timing with timeit did seem to
 | be memory hungry ....
-| and then I realiased ordereddict had a memory leak %-)
+| and then I realised ordereddict had a memory leak %-)
 |